freeCodeCamp/devdocs/CONTRIBUTING.md

 # Contributing to DevDocs

 Wish to contribute?
 Great.
 Please review the following guidelines carefully and always search for existing issues before opening a new one.
-More time spent managing issues means less time spent improving DevDocs.

 **Table of Contents:**